optsuite/optlib/README.md

 - Second Order Conditions for Convex Functions
 - Definition and Properties of Strongly Convex Functions (Done)
 - Definition and Properties of L-smooth Functions (Done)
-- Definition and Properties of Subgradients
+- Definition and Properties of Subgradients (Done)
 - ......

 ### Optimality Conditions

 - First Order Conditions for Constrained and Unconstrained Methods
 - Second Order Conditions for Constrained and Unconstrained Methods
 - KKT conditions
 - ......